grscheller/neovim-notes/basicTextEditing.md

 This should be enough to enable you to be productive with vim.

-I think with a few weeks of practice, the material covered here can be internalized and eventually become part of your "muscle memory."
+I think with a few months of practice, the material covered here can be internalized and eventually become part of your "muscle memory."

 ## Vim has 4 main modes